mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 export let endpointUrl = endpoint.publish().url;
 ```

-The coolest thing here is that the actual *implementation code* of AWS Lambdas is intertwined with the *definition of resources*.
+The coolest thing here is that the actual *implementation code* of AWS Lambdas is [intertwined](https://blog.pulumi.com/lambdas-as-lambdas-the-magic-of-simple-serverless-functions) with the *definition of resources*.
 The code looks very similar to an Express application.
 AWS Lambdas are defined as TypeScript lambdas.
 All strongly typed and compile-time checked.

+It's worth noting that at the moment such high-level components only exist in TypeScript.
+One could create their custom components in Python or Go, but there is no standard library available.
+Pulumi folks [are actively trying to figure out a way to bridge this gap](https://github.com/pulumi/pulumi/issues/2430).

 Avoiding Vendor Lock-in?
 ------------------------